-Essentially, the member's location information will be put through Google Maps search engine which will perform a search, cross-referencing the location information with their location database.
-Based on the search, Google Maps will assign the latitude and longitude of the listing based on what Google Maps has on their location database.
+Essentially, the member's location information will be put through the Google Maps search engine which will perform a search, cross-referencing the location information with their location database.
+Based on the search, Google Maps will assign the latitude and longitude of the listing based on what Google Maps has on its location database.

 Below is a description of each type of Geolocation option:

 - Most Specific (slowest) - This will perform a search for all of the location variables included in the CSV file upon upload. **We recommend this option**

 - Zip / Postal Code (faster) - This will perform a search for the zip code information found in the zip code column of the CSV import template.

 - City (fastest) - This will run a search for the city variable in the city column of the CSV import template.

 Please note: the Geocoding tool uses the information available in the CSV import file.
 The better quality and the more specific the location data is, the better results this Geocoding tool will render when assigning the Longitude and Latitude to each listing.

 Depending on the number of members imported, as well as the Geocoding option selected, this process could take up to several minutes to complete.